top of page

 Each deck’s creator brings a unique perspective and talent to the artistry of the cards’ historic and symbolic language.
 Each practitioner adds their own connectivity to Spirit in their interpretations.
 Each recipient receives this collective wisdom through that artistry and interpretation, and then creates a unique understanding from their ‘self’.

-Any one of the cards in the Tarot can become a teacher of self-expression, but I think that the Knight of Wands is especially well positioned to lead this charge.
+Any one of the cards in the Tarot can become a teacher of self-expression, but on a Beltane Full Moon, the Knight of Wands is especially well positioned to lead the charge.

 I like to describe the Knight of Wands as the Elton John of the deck.

-Just in case not familiar with Elton John (there have been a few instances where my clients have given me blank stares upon hearing this), you’re you’re in for a treat.
-Once you’ve given him a listen, the 2019 biopic Rocketman is worth a watch.
+Just in case you're not familiar with Elton (there have been a few instances where my clients have given me blank stares upon hearing this), you're in for a treat, and the 2019 biopic Rocketman is worth a watch.

-Sir Elton John is virtuoso pianist and composer known for heartfelt ballads, and outrageous costumes.
-He’s one of the best selling artists of all time.
-He raises money for many charities including his own HIV/AIDS foundation.
+Sir Elton John is a virtuoso pianist and composer known for heartfelt ballads and outrageous costumes.
+He’s one of the best-selling artists of all time.
+He raises money for many charities, including his own HIV/AIDS foundation.

 So how does this relate to the Knight of Wands?
 When Elton John is behind an enormous grand piano in a feathered sequin costume playing Crocodile Rock, it’s the fullest extension of his authentic self.